tylim88/FireCall/README.md

 It is very similar to how Graphql schema sharing works, but way much simpler and we all know how convoluted Graphql is.

-Long thing short, FireCall make sure that there is only one way to do stuff and giving you absolute type safe at both compile and run time.
+Long thing short, FireCall make sure that there is only one way to do stuff and providing you absolute type safe at both compile and run time with single source of truth(zod).

 ## Installation